Booodaness/Scientific-Notes/README.md

 ## To view locally

 1. [Download Obsidian](https://obsidian.md/download).
-(You could alternatively use Markdown processors such as [StackEdit](https://stackedit.io/) or [Dillinger](https://dillinger.io/), but some features such as wikilinks, kanbans, advanced tables etc. may be unavailable).
+(You could alternatively use Markdown processors such as [StackEdit](https://stackedit.io/) or [Dillinger](https://dillinger.io/), but some features such as wikilinks, extended markdown etc. may be unavailable).

-2. Make sure you have [Git](https://git-scm.com/), then open Git bash/cmd and clone this repository into your system:
+2. Make sure you have [Git](https://git-scm.com/), then open Git bash and clone this repository into your system:

 ```
 cd <parent_directory>